thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/04_Define_Performance_Pipeline/README.md

       specFile: "monspec/${env.APP_NAME}_perfsig.json"
     )
     ```
-    Consequently, this part of the pipeline validates the load test result against the performance signature of the carts service.
+    This part of the pipeline validates the load test result against the performance signature of the carts service.
 1. Commit and push changes to the carts repository

 ## Step 5: Validate the Performance Pipeline for Carts